Travel Comfortably and Safely by Rail in Europe

 A great way to see the beautiful scenery in Europe is to travel by train.
 This is a very affordable option, and there are trains connecting all the major cities of Europe.
 However, the planing must begin long before you hop of the train.

 Proper validation of your ticket is necessary.
 You simply slip your card into the validation machine at your train's platform for acceptance of your ticket.
-Rail pass are automatically stamped when purchased, so the validation at the train platform is the second stamping.
+A rail pass is automatically stamped when purchased, so the validation at the train platform is the second stamping.
 The flexi passes must be filled in correctly as well, with the day, month and year.

 Traveling on a train at night to have a sight seeing day can be difficult unless you have booked a sleeper car.
 Also, confirm your stop on a map ahead of time if you are not fluent in the language on the country where you travel.
 You do not want to get out on the wrong stop.
 Watch your valuables carefully as well.